scott-grimes/textEditor/README.md

 # textEditor
-A basic text editor written in c++, based on the kilo text editor
+A simple text editor written in c++, based on the kilo text editor